 The μ -RWELL is a compact, spark-protected and single amplification stage Micro-Pattern Gas Detector (MPGD).
 A μ -RWELL detector [8] is composed of two PCBs: a standard GEM Drift PCB acting as the cathode and a μ -RWELL PCB that couples in a unique structure the electron amplification (a WELL patterned matrix) and the readout stages 7.2a).
 A standard GEM 50 μ m polyimide foil is copper clad on one side and Diamond Like Carbon (DLC) sputtered on the opposite side.
 The thickness of the DLC layer is adjusted according to the desired surface resistivity value (50-200 M Ω/\Box) and represents the bottom of the WELL matrix providing discharge suppression as well as current evacuation.
 The foil is then coupled to a readout board 7.2b).
 A chemical etching process is then performed on the top surface of the overall structure in order to create the WELL pattern (conical channels 70 um (50 um) top (bottom) in diameter and 140 μ m pitch) that constitutes the amplification stage 7.3.
 The high voltage applied between the copper and the resistive DLC layers produces the required electric field within the WELLs that is necessary to develop charge amplification.
 The signal is capacitively collected at the readout strips/pads.
-Two main schemes for the resistive layer can be envisaged: a low-rate scheme (for particles fluxes lower than 100 kHz/cm2) based on a simple resistive layer of suitable resistivity; and an high-rate scheme (for a particle flux up to 1 MHz/cm2) based on two resistive layers intra-connected by vias and connected to ground through the readout electrodes.
+Two main schemes for the resistive layer can be envisaged: a low-rate scheme (for particles fluxes lower than 100 kHz/cm2) based on a simple resistive layer of suitable resistive layers intra-connected by vias and connected to ground through the readout electrodes.
 Finally, a drift thickness of 3-4 mm allows for reaching a full efficiency while maintaining a versatile detector compactness.